2 employees of private firm electrocuted to death inside Kolkata zoo | Headlines

 Another employee of the firm, who was also electrocuted, is in hospital and his condition is stated to be serious, Samanta said.
 West Bengal Zoo Authority (WBZA) has ordered a probe into the incident, Chief Wildlife Warden Ravikant Sinha said.

-A zoo source said the electrocution could have been caused due to heavy rain in the metropolis since morning.
-The private company's employees have been at work inside the zoo for the last few weeks, they added.
+A zoo source said the electrocution could have been caused due to rain.
+The private company's employees have been at work inside the zoo for the last few weeks, he added.

 - READ MORE ON: